BCA National Training Group

 - Fran Bodkin: Qualified teacher, Certificate IV Training and Assessment, Bachelor degree with majors in environmental sciences, geomorphology, cartography, climatology and marine studies, Postgraduate Diploma of Environmental Studies, PhD on medicinal uses of plants of the Sydney region of Australia.
 Relevant experience: Fran has worked on various natural resource management projects over many years.
 She is well respected in the Indigenous community and is especially suited to working in situations where Aboriginal culture and custom expertise is required.
 She has led a variety of Aboriginal training programs in conservation and land management and cultural heritage integration.
 She has years of experience in education and training.

 - Rod Mason: Rod is both Ngarigo Elder and a Land Management Facilitator, who has a deep knowledge of Ngarigo and Aboriginal culture, language and resource management.
 Rod is an expert in Aboriginal flora and fauna uses and identifying contemporary landscape practices that can assist in returning the country to its potential natural state.
 Rod has a great knowledge of Aboriginal sites and where to find them according to the layout and nature of the vegetation and habitat as cultural indicators.
-He taught this cultural connection at Kosciusko National Park, facilitating tour groups and showcasing Aboriginal heritage.
+He taught this cultural connection at Kosciuszko National Park, facilitating tour groups and showcasing Aboriginal heritage.
 His cultural strength and knowledge is a priceless asset that should be utilised by all Australians as a way to connect people with Aboriginal culture, resource management and heritage.

-We have led natural resource management (NRM) reforms specifically for the Murrumbidgee Catchment via the preparation of the Murrumbidgee River Statement and indirectly through the Boomunulla Statement.
+The Training Group has led natural resource management (NRM) reforms specifically for the Murrumbidgee Catchment via the preparation of the Murrumbidgee River Statement and indirectly through the Boomunulla Statement.
 The principal, Bruce Callaghan was contracted to conduct both strategic planning events, which was a great success in the Murrumbidgee Catchment.
 Other work done by BCA National with Aboriginal groups includes:

 - Department of Land and Water Conservation: Development of River Peoples Water Management Strategies.